 Even before COVID, nursing was an extremely intense profession.
 A Statistics Canada study found that almost one in three nurses experiences physical assault in the course of their work and almost half are subjected to verbal abuse.
 Around one-quarter experience chronic back pain while the rate of depression among nurses is twice the rate among the general population.

 All this is contributing to a crisis in nursing recruitment.
-The number of nursing roles that remain unfilled in Canada has surged by 77% over the past five years.
-Meanwhile, the job site, Indeed, reports a steep fall in interest in nursing postings – nursing vacancies get only 35% of the clicks compared to the average job posted on the site.
+Tens of thousands of nursing jobs remain unfilled across the country as hospitals scramble to find workers amid a pandemic .
+Meanwhile, the job site, Indeed, reports a steep fall in interest in nursing postings – nursing vacancies get only 35% of the clicks compared to the average job posted on the site .
 Nurses are retiring earlier than ever before due to burn-out.
 This impacts patient care because older, more experienced nurses play a critical role in mentoring younger nurses, which contributes to better patient care overall.